forgiveness

 Let me ask you a question.
 If someone causes offence to me, how many times do I forgive that person?

-First I’ll read the entire story so we can receive the full picture.
-Then we journey through one verse at a time.
+Let us read the entire story.
+So we can receive the full picture and then we will journey through one verse at a time.

 the kingdom